fluxninja/aperture/docs/content/concepts/flow-control/flux-meter.md

 <!-- TODO tgill: update once we start following OTEL semantic convention on metric labels -->
 3. `status_code`: HTTP status code of the Flow.
 Relevant only for Traffic based Control Points.
-4. `feature_status`: Status from SDK.
-Relevant only for Feature based Control Points.
+4. `flow_status`: Protocol independent status for the Flow.
 5. Other common labels available at all Agent such as `instance`.

 Query to get average duration (assuming default Flux Meter metric):